voyager1winterberry/cse372-01srs/srsV5-0.md

 <br>

 ### 3.1.7.4 Maintainability <a name="3.1.7.4-maintainability" />
-***3.1.7.4.1*** Users shall be allowed to report to the administration team if theyforget their password, and need to have a reset password email sent totheir personal email that has been registered on their myJym account. <br>
+***3.1.7.4.1*** Users shall be allowed to report to the administration team if they forget their password, and need to have a reset password email sent to their personal email that has been registered on their myJym account. <br>
 ***3.1.7.4.1*** An automatic email shall be sent to the user's email address to allow the user to reset their password. <br>

 <br>